asuh/front-end-windows/readme.md

 ## Virtualbox

-The traditional way of setting up a front-end development environment used to be to work through FTP or directly on the server.
-WordPress installations still promote this workflow to some extent.

-The last decade has seen significant changes to the front-end workflow, one of the most important being a local development environment: a local database, a local web server, and back-end language among other things.
-Using this environment decreases time and increases efficiency for front-end development.

-There are several ways to setup a local development environment, whether it's installing a package like [MAMP](https://www.mamp.info/en/) or [XAMPP](https://www.apachefriends.org/index.html) to install the environments above.

-The free, open-source alternative that I've been enjoying is called [Virtualbox](https://www.virtualbox.org/).
-This gives you a basic but very capable virtual machine host for any operating system that supports virtual installations.
+The free, open-source virtual machine called [Virtualbox](https://www.virtualbox.org/) can be useful for isolated testing of older browsers or environments.
+This gives you a basic but very capable VM host for any operating system that supports virtual installations.

     choco install virtualbox